RezaNajian/folax/README.md

 ## Installation
 ### CPU installation
-To install fol using pip (recommended) for CPU usage you can type the following command
+To install folax using pip (recommended) for CPU usage you can type the following command

-``pip install fol[cpu]``
+``pip install folax[cpu]``

 ### GPU installation
-To install fol using pip (recommended) for GPU usage you can type the following command
+To install folax using pip (recommended) for GPU usage you can type the following command

-``pip install fol[cuda]``
+``pip install folax[cuda]``

 ### Developer installation
-If you would like to do development in fol, please first clone the repo and in the fol folder, run the following command
+If you would like to do development in folax, please first clone the repo and in the folax folder, run the following command

 ``pip install -e .[cuda,dev]``